Upcoming/Enrolling Studies

 Current Status: Ongoing (closed to enrollment)

-2. EPITOPE/EPOPEX Study (Peanut Patch Study): A study of a peanut skin patch as a new treatment for peanut allergy.
-A phase 3 clinical trial to assess the clinical benefit of Viaskin Peanut patch and evaluate safety of long-term treatment after up to 3 years of epicutaneous immunotherapy to induce/maintain desensitization to peanut in peanut-allergic children.
+2. EPITOPE/EPOPEX Study (Peanut Patch Study): A phase 3 clinical trial to assess the clinical benefit of Viaskin Peanut patch and evaluate safety of long-term treatment of epicutaneous immunotherapy to induce/maintain desensitization to peanut in peanut-allergic children.

 Sponsor: DBV Technologies